-(See paragraphs 2.47 - 2.51)
+(See paragraphs 2.47 - 2.54)

-- 6.2 Ark Teaching School Hub are the nominated Appropriate Body for Summit Learning Trust's ECTs and will be responsible for the Quality Assurance and oversight of the two Formal Assessment points, in collaboration with the Director of the PLI and the Induction Tutors in each academy.
-(See paragraphs 2.52 2.57). - 6.3 Two formal, summative assessments will be carried out by the Principal or Nominated Induction Tutor.
+- 6.1.1 When scheduling or requesting progress reviews, induction tutors and AB are expected to consider when in the term an ECT started their induction, if there are overlaps with formal assessments for part-time ECTs and if an ECT is absent at the point of progress review (see paragraphs 2.48 and 2.49) - 6.2 Ark Teaching School Hub are the nominated Appropriate Body for Summit Learning Trust's ECTs and will be responsible for the Quality Assurance and oversight of the two Formal Assessment points, in collaboration with the Director of the PLI and the Induction Tutors in each academy.
+(See paragraphs 2.52 2.55 and 2.57 2.61). - 6.3 Two formal, summative assessments will be carried out by the Principal or Nominated Induction Tutor.
 The formal assessments should be carried out in Term 3 (end of the first year) and Term 6 (end of the second year).
 The end of an ECT's induction period will continue to be marked by a decision as to whether the teacher's performance against the Teachers' Standards is satisfactory. - 6.4 Unless also the Induction Tutor, the ECT mentor should not carry out the formal assessment, with the view of separating statutory induction from formal assessment. - 6.5 The ECT will be observed at regular intervals throughout their induction period to facilitate a fair and effective assessment.
 Observations can be carried out by the Principal, Induction Tutor or another suitable person from inside or outside the institution.
-Both verbal and written feedback should be provided.(See paragraph 2.44) - 6.6 An ECT completes their induction period when they have satisfactorily served: - the full-time equivalent of two standard school years (usually six terms, based on a school year of three terms);or - a reduced period of a minimum of one term (as agreed with the AB) based on previous teaching experience; or - a reduced period of induction for part time teachers covering but not equal to two years (agreed by the AB); or - an extension to that period, as a consequence of absences occurring during the period (the induction period is automatically extended prior to completion when an ECTs absences per year of induction total 30 days or more for a FT ECT- with the exception of statutory leave or parental bereavement leave); or - an extension following a decision by the appropriate body or the Teacher Regulation Agency.
+Both verbal and written feedback should be provided.
+(See paragraph 2.46) - 6.6 In exceptional circumstances where an interim assessment cannot be completed before the ECT leaves post (for example in situations where an absent ECT subsequently leaves their post without returning) the induction tutor or Principal is still expected to complete an interim assessment report and provide a copy to the ECT and AB (see paragraph 2.63)